 Other keynote commissions to look out for include Debasmita Dasgupta’s animated e-picture book Gulabi’s Guilty Pleasures; a video series Fork Your Diet featuring Masterchef Singapore judge Bjorn Shen cooking guilty-pleasures-inspired dishes; and Guilt: The Politics of the Pleasure State, a participatory sonic performance poem by Edith Podesta interweaving corporeal interactions with fictional soundscapes.

 SWF also celebrates Hedwig Anuar, the first Singaporean Director of the National Library and founder of our modern library system.
-This year, the festival will set up their first playground-themed exhibition, designed for all ages, at the National Library Plaza.
-Rediscover libraries and books as spaces of literary imagination, exploration, and discovery, along with the launch of a digital microsite to learn more about Hedwig Anuar.
+This year, the festival will launch a digital microsite to learn more about Hedwig Anuar.

 The SWF will also be bringing back their Youth Fringe programme, completely designed and curated by youths, perfect for Gen Z participants.
 The Youth Fringe, co-presented with Sing Lit Station also presents a series of eight programmes co-created with a panel of Youth Curators including programmes such as The Anatomy of a Wattpad Story, which unpacks the bustling phenomenon of Wattpad fiction and its bite-sized appeal, and How You Like That: Unpacking K-Pop, which dives into the enchanting world of music videos, comics and secret notes from K-Pop superstars like BTS and EXO.
 This year’s Youth Fringe programmes dig into different facets of teen culture such as horror, (fictional) friendships and the Internet phenomena.